 - be in the original container

-- must be accompanied by a written request signed.
-If over the counter medication it must be signed by the parent/guardian.
-If prescription medication, the request must be signed by BOTH the parent/guardian and the physician prescribing the medication.
+- be accompanied by a signed written request.
+Over-the-counter medication notes must be signed by the parent/guardian; prescription medication notes must be signed by BOTH the parent/guardian and the physician prescribing the medication.
 The request must have proper identification of medication, the amount to be administered, the time(s) it is to be given, and the length of time the student will be taking the medication.

-Students may NOT carry any type of medication, prescription or over the counter, non-prescription medications, including cough drops, with them to any class.
+Students may NOT keep any type of medication with them in class, including cough drops.
 Any exceptions must be approved by the principal with written notes from the parent/guardian and the child's doctor, or the school nurse may make an exception on a temporary basis when unusual circumstances exist.

 A doctor's authorization is required for any of the following:

-- Any medication given for more than 10 school days
+- Any over-the-counter medication given for more than 10 school days

 - Emergency medications kept in hand; i.e., inhalers, epi-kits(physician instruction required)